iamdudeman/react-cross-platform-boilerplate/README.md

 # Current Progress
 ### Features
 * Native development dev build with HMR
-* Web development dev build with HMR
+* Web development dev build with auto page refresh on change
 * Desktop development dev and prod builds
 * Local dev server hosting web application
+* Uniform testing framework across all platforms

 ### In Progress
 1. Prod build for native
     1. Docs are a must here
-1. One testing framework for all platforms
-    1. Use enzyme and mocha for React Native testing if possible

 ### TODO
 1. README.md docs for how some things are done